FactCheckRadar Fact-check archive

 Published fact-check

-Did Zelensky’s Press Secretary Confirm Cocaine Use?
+Did Zelensky’s Former Secretary Confirm Drug Use?

 Unverified